Recorded On: 07/28/2021

 - Predict the vascular access needs of the patient with osteomyelitis

 Becky Linn, PharmD, BCPS

-Becky S. Linn, PharmD, BCPS, received her Doctor of Pharmacy from the University of Wyoming School of Pharmacy, then went on to practice clinical pharmacy at Poudre Valley Hospital in Fort Collins, CO, with emphases in critical care and student rotation coordination.
-Dr. Linn joined the faculty at Wyoming in 2013 and teaches in the therapeutics series of courses and in clinical pharmacokinetics.
-Dr. Linn’s practice site involves daily rounding with an inpatient family medicine team for the Fort Collins Family Medicine Residency, and her teaching interests at the practice site and classroom include infectious diseases and cardiology.
+Becky S. Linn, PharmD, BCPS, received her Doctor of Pharmacy from the University of Wyoming School of Pharmacy where she joined the faculty in 2013 teaching courses in therapeutics and clinical pharmacokinetics.
+After training at Poudre Valley Hospital in Fort Collins, Colorado, she practiced clinical pharmacy with an emphasis in critical care and student rotation coordination.
+Dr. Linn’s current practice involves daily rounding with an inpatient family medicine team for the Fort Collins Family Medicine Residency program.
 She serves as Champion of the Residency Teaching Certificate for the School of Pharmacy and is a member of the Student Affairs and Faculty Development Committees.
-Her research interests include infectious diseases and interprofessional education models.
+Dr. Linn’s teaching interests include infectious diseases and cardiology, and her research interests include infectious diseases and interprofessional education models.